SubtleSanity/NetcodeAddons/README.md

 ## What is it?
-This some extra features added on to Unitys Netcode for GameObjects
+This adds some extra features on to Unitys Netcode for GameObjects

 - Adds NetworkReferenceXXX types to handle sending references over the network
-- Adds NetworkVariableXXX types to simplify using NetworkReferenceXXX types
+- Adds NetworkVariableXXX types to simplify using NetworkReferenceXXX types in networked variables
 - Adds system for sending references to assets over the network (i.e: ScriptableObjects)
-- Adds Property Drawers for standard NetworkVariables
+- Adds Property Drawer for NetworkVariable<> that properly supports updating the NetworkVariable when value is changed in inspector
-- Adds Property Drawers for the above reference types
+- Adds Property Drawers for the NetworkReferenceXXX types to allow references to be assigned in inspector with proper typing

 ## How do I use it?

 Install Unitys Netcode package
 &emsp; This is made for the develop branch.
-It won't work with the main branch
+It doesn't support the main branch
 &emsp; PackageManager -> Add package from git URL
 &emsp; https://github.com/Unity-Technologies/com.unity.netcode.gameobjects.git?path=/com.unity.netcode.gameobjects#develop